Michael Jordan donates $1M to Morehouse journalism, sports - News Break

 Michael Jordan donates $1M to Morehouse journalism, sports

-ATLANTA (AP) — Basketball great Michael Jordan and Nike's Jordan Brand are giving $1 million to Morehouse College in Atlanta to boost journalism and sports-related studies.
-The gift announced Friday will help enrich its journalism and sports program that was originally launched with a donation from director and actor Spike Lee.
-The school, in a news release, said the donation will help fund scholarships, technology and educational programming for students in those fields.www.ftimes.com
+ATLANTA (AP) — Basketball great Michael Jordan and Nike's Jordan Brand re giving $1 million to Morehouse College in Atlanta to boost journalism and sports-related studies.
+The gift announced Friday will help enrich the school's journalism and sports program that was originally launched with a donation from director and actor Spike Lee.
+The school said the donation will help fund scholarships, technology and educational programming for students in those fields.
+The program has focused on the lack of Black leadership in sports journalism and athletics.
+It has produced more than 80 graduates who now work in media and sports.www.wcn247.com